fmu-zwiers-ecuador/BEAMNode_Prototype1/scripts/node/tsl2591/log_lux_data.md

 ---

 **4\) Method**
+* To insure that the proper libaries are installed, use command:

+pip3 install adafruit-circuitpython-tsl2591 --break-system-packages

 * In the script, the main json file is sorted into a dictionary with variables: "node\_id": "beam-node-01", "sensor": "tsl2591", and "records": \[\].
 In the records array, that is where the lux data dictionary will be appended and stored.